Bachelor of Arts in

 Bachelor of Arts Course Overview

-All courses for the BA in Transformational Entrepreneurship in Missions and Bible & Theology are taken in a modular class structure.
+All courses for the BA in Transformational Entrepreneurship in Missions and Bible & Theology are taken in a semester class structure.
 All students take the same classes in the sequence below.

 The classes and sequence below can change a little from year to year, so be sure to look through our BGU catalog on the forms and documents page to get the most up to date course list.

-A study of the historical background and themes of the OT books giving an overall perspective on the message of the OT in the light of its contemporary setting.
-This course covers creation, the fall, the flood, the Abrahamic covenant, the Patriarchs, the exodus, the Mosaic covenant, the tabernacle and other topics within the Pentateuch.
-It also covers sacrifices, feasts, wanderings in the wilderness, conquest, judges, Kings, exile and return from exile.
+The first course in the study of the historical background and general themes of the Old Testament books with a view to giving the student an overall perspective on the message of the Old Testament in the light of its contemporary setting.
+This course will cover the creation, the fall, the flood, the Patriarchs, Moses, the Exodus, the Tabernacle, the Law, and other issues and events recorded in the Pentateuch to Ruth.

 In this course, students will focus on the process of writing comprehensible, correct, and effective essays.
 They will learn how to express thoughts logically, clearly, and coherently in a variety of rhetorical modes.
 The course will teach students how to critically revise and edit their own compositions while avoiding mechanical, grammatical, and orthographical errors.